 Description: The binary DCD velocity trajectory filename.
 This file stores the trajectory of all atom velocities using the same format (binary DCD) as X-PLOR.
 If velDCDfile is defined, then velDCDfreq must also be defined.

-• velDCDfreq < timesteps between writing velocities to trajectory file >
+• velDCDfreq < timesteps between writing velocities to trajectory file > Acceptable Values: positive integer

 Description: The number of timesteps between the writing of velocities to the trajectory file.
 The initial velocities will not be included in the trajectory file.